 List of Top 10 Limitations of Financial Statement

-Financial statements are released by the company and hence the obvious limitation is that the information an analyst gets is limited to what the company wants to show and how it is planned to manipulate the information.
+The company releases financial statements, and hence the obvious limitation is that the information an analyst gets is limited to what the company wants to show and how it plans to manipulate the information.
 Below is the list of top 10 limitations of financial statement

 - Historical Costs